pikvm/ustreamer/README.md

     --drop-same-frames=30 # Save the traffic
 ```

-Please note that to use `--drop-same-frames` for different browsers you need to use some specific URL `/stream` parameters (see URL `/` for details).
+:exclamation: Please note that to use `--drop-same-frames` for different browsers you need to use some specific URL `/stream` parameters (see URL `/` for details).

 You can always view the full list of options with ```ustreamer --help```.